Getting the right people on your team can produce profitable returns well into the future.

 Great employees are hard to find, and even harder to replace.
 Skillsets can be found, but it is the lost experience that only time and effort can rebuild.

 - Recognize achievement and reward good work.
-When our teams go above-and-beyond on special projects, we show our appreciation (pizza parties, monetary gift cards, flex time, etc.).
+When teams go above-and-beyond on special projects, show your appreciation (pizza parties, monetary gift cards, flex time, etc.).

 - Engage creativity with enriching work.
-Our operations staff understand how what they do fits into the big picture.
+The operations staff understand how what they do fits into the big picture.

 - Nurture positive, caring relationships.
-Realizing that flexible schedules can help keep great staff, our managers get to know our staff and work with them to meet their needs.
+Realizing that flexible schedules can help keep great staff, managers should get to know staff and work with them to meet their needs.

-- Provide opportunities for growth and advancement.
-We are proud of our employees and try to promote from within whenever possible.
+- Provide opportunities for growth and advancement, promoting from within whenever possible.

 - Communicate what’s happening – keep employees in the loop.
-Internal team meetings, department roadmaps, and monthly newsletters are just a few of the ways we stay informed.
+Internal team meetings, department roadmaps, and monthly newsletters are just a few of the ways to stay informed.

 Hiring for today’s healthcare is its own challenge.
 As healthcare reimbursement becomes even more complex, critical thinkers are required at every level in every area of the organization.
 With the proper investment in time, effort, and money, it is possible to field an All Star healthcare operations team that can produce profitable returns well into the future.